 This policy is consistent with and expands on the principles in the ACL Compliance and Enforcement Guide and outlines the ACCC’s approach to compliance and enforcement more generally.

-In enforcing compliance with provisions of the Act, the ACCC’s main goals are to:
+In taking actions to encourage and enforce compliance with provisions of the Act, the ACCC’s main goals are to:

 - maintain and promote competition and remedy market failure, and